FCC Mandates DTV Tuners

 "We think it's a bad policy," CEA President Gary Shapiro told reporters after the meeting.
 "We don't think the FCC has the authority, in fact, to rule in this area."

 The FCC is relying on the All-Channel Receiver Act of 1962, the law that mandated UHF tuners in televisions, as its authority in the action.
-The CEA says the law, written before DTV existed, gives no such authority.

 In the meantime, the rule is a major victory for broadcasters, who have complained that they've invested millions in government-mandated DTV transmission while other industries wait on the sidelines.